andyp123/blender_io_mesh_qmap/README.md

 always the very first entity defined in a MAP or BSP file.
 If this option is enabled only the first entity will be imported.

+### Group Entities (default: On)
+This will create an empty for each entity, and parent its brushes to the empty.
+Disable this option if you want all the brushes to be imported into the root of the map's collection.

 ### Ignore Triggers (default: On)
 Triggers are also composed of brushes, so can be imported into Blender with this add-on, however, they can get in the way, so by default they are not imported.
 Disable this